img-responsive

 This track challenges participants to develop vision-language models that enhance the robustness of autonomous driving systems under real-world conditions, including sensor corruptions and environmental noises.

-Participants are expected to design models that fuse driving perception, prediction, and planning with natural language understanding, enabling the vehicle to make accurate, human-like decisions.
+Participants are expected to design multimodal language models that fuse driving perception, prediction, and planning with natural language understanding, enabling the vehicle to make accurate, human-like decisions under all kinds of real-world sensing conditions.

 Kindly refer to this page for more technical details on this track.